-The Helms Amendment has restricted access to much-needed health care for nearly 50 years.
+The Helms Amendment has restricted access to much-needed health care since 1973.
 It’s time for a change.
 Here’s why.

 History of the Helms Amendment

 This policy was passed as an amendment to the Foreign Assistance Act in 1973 as part of backlash to the Roe v.
 Wade Supreme Court decision of the same year.

 The amendment prohibits the use of U.S. foreign assistance funds for the performance of abortion “as a method of family planning.”

 Since it was enacted, this harmful policy has created significant barriers to accessing vital, lifesaving health care in some of the poorest countries in the world.

 How Helms Hurts People

 The policy restricts people’s ability to make their own personal medical decisions and denies access to comprehensive reproductive health care.
 And while the policy already prohibits funding abortion “as a method of family planning,” it has been over-implemented as a complete ban on U.S. funding for all abortion services — even in cases of rape, incest, or a life-threatening pregnancy.

 Over the last several decades, many countries have relaxed their abortion laws.
 Even in countries where abortion is legal, however, barriers to accessing care may include a lack of knowledge about one’s legal rights, cultural stigma, financial hardship, geographic obstacles, and a scarcity of of trained health care providers.
 The Helms Amendment places an additional barrier between patients and the care to which they are legally entitled.

 Congress: Repeal This Harmful Policy.
 Support Comprehensive Reproductive Health Care!